Former open-wheel ace Bob Muir passes away - Speedcafe

 “I was proud of myself, I was Jack the lad.”

-It was soon after that Muir got a left field shot at Formula One.
+It was soon after that Muir got a left-field shot at Formula 1.

-“After Mugello, James Hunt was leading the world championship but his team mate was no-where,” said Muir.
+“After Mugello, James Hunt was leading the world championship but his teammate was nowhere,” said Muir.

 “McLaren were going to race a third car at Watkins Glenn and I’d been there two years before on the front row of the grid alongside Jody Scheckter, another career highlight.